List of Dutch inventions and innovations: Gibbing (14th century)

 Gibbing is the process of preparing salt herring (or soused herring), in which the gills and part of the gullet are removed from the fish, eliminating any bitter taste.
 The liver and pancreas are left in the fish during the salt-curing process because they release enzymes essential for flavor.
 The fish is then cured in a barrel with one part salt to 20 herring.
 Today many variations and local preferences exist on this process.
 The process of gibbing was invented by Willem Beuckelszoon (aka Willem Beuckelsz, William Buckels or William Buckelsson), a 14th-century Zealand Fisherman.
 The invention of this fish preservation technique led to the Dutch becoming a seafaring power.
 This invention created an export industry for salt herring that was monopolized by the Dutch.

-Doughnut (17th century)

-Some people believe it was the Dutch who invented doughnuts.
-A Dutch snack made from potatoes had a round shape like a ball, but, like Gregory's dough balls, needed a little longer time when fried to cook the inside thoroughly.
-These potato-balls developed into doughnuts when the Dutch finally made them into ring-shapes reduce frying time.

 Gin (jenever) (1650)

 Gin is a spirit which derives its predominant flavour from juniper berries (Juniperus communis).
 From its earliest origins in the Middle Ages, gin has evolved over the course of a millennium from a herbal medicine to an object of commerce in the spirits industry.
 Gin was developed on the basis of the older Jenever, and become widely popular in Great Britain when William III of Orange, leader of the Dutch Republic, occupied the British throne with his wife Mary.
 Today, the gin category is one of the most popular and widely distributed range of spirits, and is represented by products of various origins, styles, and flavour profiles that all revolve around juniper as a common ingredient.

 The Dutch physician Franciscus Sylvius is often credited with the invention of gin in the mid-17th century, although the existence of genever is confirmed in Massinger's play The Duke of Milan (1623), when Dr. Sylvius would have been but nine years of age.
 It is further claimed that British soldiers who provided support in Antwerp against the Spanish in 1585, during the Eighty Years' War, were already drinking genever (jenever) for its calming effects before battle, from which the term Dutch Courage is believed to have originated.
 The earliest known written reference to genever appears in the 13th century encyclopaedic work Der Naturen Bloeme (Bruges), and the earliest printed genever recipe from 16th century work Een Constelijck Distileerboec (Antwerp).